New Students for a Democratic Society: 2020s

 In 2024, SDS chapters across the country began or participated in encampments as part of the 2024 pro-Palestinian protests on university campuses.
 Notable encampments included those at the University of Minnesota Twin Cities Campus, Auraria Campus in Denver, the University of Washington Seattle campus, Tulane University, Florida State University, University of Wisconsin Milwaukee, Willamette University, and the University of South Florida.
-SDS participated in organizing marches on the RNC and DNC in July and August.

-In October, SDS held its national convention in Denver, Colorado. the University of Minnesota Twin Cities chapter occupied a campus library.
+The University of Minnesota Twin Cities chapter occupied a campus administrative building.

-2025
+In July and August 2024, SDS participated in marches on the 2024 Republican National Convention and the 2024 Democratic National Convention.

-SDS chapters were active in protests against the Trump administration's international student visa revocations and deportations.
-SDS plans to hold a national convention in October 2025 in Milwaukee, Wisconsin.
+In 2025, SDS chapters and members joined the protests against Trump's mass deportation.
+In April 2025, SDS chapters joined protests against the Trump administration's international student visa revocations and deportations.

+Conventions

+Due to Freedom Road Socialist Organization's tight links with SDS, Fight Back!
+News has posted an article for nearly all SDS conventions.